Telefonica/opengateway-developers-website/gettingstarted/sandbox/sandbox.md

+---
+title: Telefónica Open Gateway Sandbox
+excerpt: A guide on how to use the Telefónica Open Gateway Sandbox to get familiar with the Open Gateway APIs
+category: 66840b9dac745a002559ffad
+---

 # Telefónica Open Gateway Sandbox

 In this section you will find how to use our Sandbox environment to test the Open Gateway APIs without the need to subscribe to a Channel Partner.
 Your tests won't be charged and won't be suitable for going into a production stage, so it is a great chance to learn and prototype, as a previous step to go commercial.